 You can have fun no matter when you run.
-But if the daylight runs out before you do, take precautions to stay safe and seen — like choosing gear designed for the dark.
+But if the daylight runs out before you do, take precautions to stay safe and seen — like choosing gear designed for low-light.

 Our Run Visible Collection features products with high-contrast colours and reflectivity to help drivers recognise you in low- or no-light conditions.

 While putting on your brights is a great tip for night running, safety goes beyond your gear.

 Our friends at November Project are familiar with the challenges of working out in the dark.

 As an organization focused on community-building through free group workouts, November Project encourages people to “just show up” and put in the work — often, their workouts call on participants to show up before dawn.

 So we asked for the rundown on training in the dark.
 Check out this advice on staying safe and motivated, courtesy of NP organizers around the country.

 Why do you work out before sunrise or after sunset?